 Although we take measures to protect sensitive data from unauthorized access, use or disclosure, our information technology and infrastructure may be vulnerable to attacks by hackers or viruses or breached due to employee error, malfeasance, or other malicious or inadvertent disruptions.
 Any such attack, breach, or other security breach or incident, or any interruption, could compromise our networks and the information processed there could be accessed by unauthorized parties, manipulated, publicly disclosed, lost, stolen or otherwise processed without authorization.
 Any such access, loss, other unauthorized processing, or any other security breach or incident, could result in legal claims or proceedings, and liability under federal or state laws that protect the privacy of personal information, such as HIPAA and HITECH, and regulatory penalties.
 Notice of certain security breaches must be made to affected individuals, the Secretary of the HHS, and for extensive breaches, notice may need to be made to the media or State Attorneys General.
 Such a notice could harm our reputation and our ability to compete.
 The HHS has the discretion to impose penalties without attempting to resolve violations through informal means.
 In addition, state attorneys general are authorized to bring civil actions seeking either injunctions or damages in response to violations that threaten the privacy of state residents.
-Although we have implemented security measures designed to prevent unauthorized access to patient data, such data is currently accessible through multiple channels, and there is no guarantee we can protect our data from security breaches or incidents, loss, or other processing could also damage our reputation or disrupt our operations, lock, lock access, loss, dissemination or other processing culd also damage our reputation or disrupt our operations, lock and appeals, provide customer assistance, conduct research and development activities, collect, process and prepare company financial information, provide informatio
+Although we have implemented security measures designed to prevent unauthorized access to patient data, such data is currently accessible through multiple channels, and there is no guarantee we can protect our data from security breaches or incidents, loss, or other unauthorized processing.
+Unauthorized access, loss, dissemination or other processing could also damage our reputation or disrupt our operations, including our ability to conduct our analyses, deliver test results, process claims and appeals, provide customer assistance, conduct research and development activities, collect, process and prepare company finan